-Cayenne is found in Bukoto area, about 20 minutes’ drive depending on what time it is (considering traffic in Kampala) from Acacia Avenue.
+Cayenne is found in the Bukoto area, about 20 minutes’ drive depending on what time it is (considering traffic in Kampala) from Acacia Avenue.
 This club has two sections, one at the poolside and the bar with a dance floor.
-If you are an expat, I would recommend it, they have an extensive international menu and this place is a great hangout especially if you want to have an early dinner.
+If you are an expat, I would recommend it; they have an extensive international menu, and this place is a great hangout, especially if you want to have an early dinner.

-Local cuisines are also catered for and I would recommend you try out their tikka masala or any curry.
+Local cuisines are also catered for, and I would recommend you try out their tikka masala or any curry.
 You will thank me later.
-Near Cayenne are also other great hotels and pubs such as Kabira country club, Coco bar which is found in Ntinda, which is a few minutes’ walks from Cayenne.
+Near Cayenne are also other great hotels and pubs such as Kabira Country Club, Coco Bar, which is found in Ntinda, a few minutes’ walk from Cayenne.

-On the other side of town, depending on where you are staying is another ‟Las Vegas” of Kampala called Kabalagala usually referred to as ‟the sin city” or ‟where the devil lives”.
-This street has all sorts of nationalities from whites, Congolese, Nigerians, chinese, and locals.
-People do not sleep here and businesses never close.
-Capital pub is one club notorious for having prostitutes, De Posh too.
-You will be lost for choice if you want to have fun here as pubs are in plenty.
+On the other side of town, depending on where you are staying is another ‟Las Vegas” of Kampala called Kabalagala, usually referred to as ‟the sin city” or ‟where the devil lives.”
+This street has all sorts of nationalities from whites, Congolese, Nigerians, Chinese, and locals.
+People do not sleep here, and businesses never close.
+Capital Pub is one club notorious for having freelancers, De Posh too.
+You will be lost for choice if you want to have fun here, as pubs are in plenty.

 Instead of Bodabodas, I would rather recommend you pay extra for a taxi in case you are new in town.
-This is because motorcycles are not safe at night and if it is your first time, you might not feel comfortable seating on it.
-Also as a foreigner, you might have tricky time bargaining.
+This is because motorcycles are not safe at night, and if it is your first time, you might not feel comfortable sitting on it.
+Also, as a foreigner, you might have a tricky time bargaining.
 Prices here depend on where you come from.
 As such, having a few local friends will be ideal.

-Kampala is no doubt one of the safest place in East Africa.
-Nightlife is safe due to the heavy presence of security guards and people walk freely at night.
+Kampala is no doubt one of the safest places in East Africa.
+Nightlife is safe due to the heavy presence of security guards, and people walk freely at night.
 Security is very tight in almost every avenue.
-You will find metal detectors in most of the pub doors, bag checks, and frisking.
+You will find metal detectors in most of the Kampala nightclubs, pub doors, bag checks, and frisking.

 In some streets, you might also meet armed officers patrolling.
-This should not alarm you as it is the standard procedure and it is for everyone’s safety.
-Bouncers too in most clubs and pubs are friendly and you can always run to them in case if anything.
-Enjoy Kampala Nightlife and let us know below your comments…
+This should not alarm you as it is the standard procedure, and it is for everyone’s safety.
+Bouncers too in most clubs and pubs are friendly, and you can always run to them in case of anything.
+Enjoy Kampala Nightlife and let us know below your comments.